2023 Best Criminal Justice & Corrections Schools in Virginia

 On average, criminal justice graduates from ECPI University take out $30,765 in student loans while working on their degree.

-Virginia Commonwealth University did quite well in this year’s ranking of the best schools for criminal justice and corrections students.
-It came in at #10 on the list.
-VCU is a very large public school located in the medium-sized city of Richmond.
+Virginia Commonwealth University ranked #10 on this year’s Best Criminal Justice & Corrections Schools in Virginia list.
+VCU is a fairly large public school located in the city of Richmond.

 Criminal Justice majors at VCU take out an average of $26,250 in student loans while working on their egree.
 This translates to an average monthly loan payment of $287, based on a 10-year repayment plan.